microsoft/fluentui/README.md

 ## Contribute to Fabric React

-We're excited to share our development of this project with folks outside of the company, but please keep in mind that we're moving towards a v1 state which requires that we stay focused on reaching that goal.
-With this in mind, take a look at our [contribution guidelines](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/CONTRIBUTING.md) for more info on how we plan to look at issues, how to structure your commit messages, and more.
+Please take a look at our [contribution guidelines](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/CONTRIBUTING.md) for more info.

 ## Building the repo